waalid2540/truck-driver-english/replit.md

 - June 18, 2025: Created continuous professional conversation flow - officer questions immediately followed by driver professional responses with no user interaction or delays between
 - June 18, 2025: Fixed simultaneous voice issue - now sequential conversation with officer speaking first, then driver responding when officer finishes to prevent API overload
 - June 18, 2025: Reduced voice speech rates to 0.5 for both officer and driver voices - much slower, clearer speech for improved English learning comprehension
+- June 18, 2025: Switched from ElevenLabs to GTTS for testing - more reliable voice generation without API limits or concurrent request issues

 ## User Preferences